macksheppard20/ELK-Stack/README.md

 Ansible was used to automate configuration of the ELK machine.
 No configuration was performed manually, which is advantageous because…

-What is the main advantage of automating configuration with Ansible?        - By automating configuration processes, this allows every task to become more efficient by having to maintain the files less often and eliminate the risk of error.
+What is the main advantage of automating configuration with Ansible?

+- By automating configuration processes, this allows every task to become more efficient by having to maintain the files less often and eliminate the risk of error.

-ELK INSTALLATION
+Elk Installation

 The playbook for the ELK installation is as follows: [NOTE: These files have been tested and used for a live ELK deployment through Azure].